- Who We Are

 - Hearing aid.
 Members are entitled to one hearing aid every three years.

 - Disability insurance.
-Qualifying pedagogues may be covered for $475 per week for a maximum of 52 weeks.
+Qualifying pedagogues may be covered for $475 per week for a maximum of 52 weeks ($375 per week for paraprofessionals).
 Call the UFT Welfare Fund at 1-212-539-0500 if you need an application or more details.

 - Death benefit.
 When you enroll in the UFT Welfare Fund, you should designate a beneficiary in case of death.